 DR400 settings are updated via the Settings screen in PCPatch.
 Except for Pairing the DR400, the recorder must first be erased before Settings can be updated.
 Recorder Type.
-Holter will record up to 3-channels, Event will record 1-channel.
+Holter will record up to 3-channels, and Event will record 1-channel.
 For Holter, the DR400 will record up to 14 days.
 Event Marker.
-When "On", the ECG will be labeled with one second of 6-cycle square wave at the event.
+When "On", the ECG will be labeled with one second of a 6-cycle square wave at the event.
+Event Settings Are enabled when Recorder Type Event.
+Pre-Event Seconds.
+A number of seconds saved before an event is detected.
+Up to 60 seconds allowed.

-Event Settings

-Are enabled when Recorder Type = Event.

-Pre Event Seconds.
-Number of seconds saved before an event is detected.
-Up to 60seconds allowed.

 Post Event Seconds.
-Number of seconds saved after the event.
+A number of seconds saved after the event.
 Up to 60 seconds allowed.

-Auto Detect Settings for Event

-Auto Detect Turn auto detection On/Off for all event types, including AF.
+Auto Detect Settings for Event Auto Detect Turn auto detection On/Off for all event types, including AF.
 AF Detect.
 Turn Atrial Fibrillation detection On/Off.
 Minimum Time Between AF.
 For AF events only.
 The range of 2 - 90 minutes.